Are Online Dictionaries Better Than the Print Versions?

 For example, there is a section in each entry with examples of recent use in online news publications, which can help readers see how the word is currently being used in the real world.
 In the image below, I looked up the word “hypothetical”:

-Each entry also has an audio recording for anyone who wants to learn the correct pronunciation without having to understand phonetic symbols.
+Each entry also has an audio recording for anyone who wants to learn the correct pronunciation without needing to know how to read phonetic symbols.

 The online version is more up-to-date

-The Merriam-Webster FAQ page states that “In cases where discrepancies occur between the print Collegiate® Dictionary and the Merriam-Webster.com Dictionary, the Merriam-Webster.com Dictionary typically provides the most up-to-date information.”2
+The Merriam-Webster FAQ page states that “In cases where discrepancies occur between the print Collegiate® Dictionary and the Merriam-Webster.com Dictionary, the Merriam-Webster.com Dictionary typically provides the most up-to-date information.”

-And unfortunately, new words that have only recently come into our general vocabulary are sometimes the same ones that you don’t know yet and need to look up a definition for.
+And new words that have only recently come into our general vocabulary are sometimes the same ones that you don’t know yet and need to look up the definition or spelling for.

 Merriam-Webster Unabridged